MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/android/analytics.md

 ---

-# Analytics Android Sample
+# View Custom Events and Track User Analytics

-In this tutorial, you will learn to view custom events and other user analytics in Mobile Center.

-If you have not already, first follow the [getting started tutorial](getting-started.md) to set up the sample app.

-## Open the app and view user Analytics
+## Open the app and view user analytics
-1. Run the app using .xcworkspace, or from your device.
+1. Run the app using the emulator on Android Studio, or from your device.
 2. Go to the **Analytics** service in [Mobile Center](https://mobile.azure.com/apps).

 Once the app runs on any device or simulator, you should start seeing users, session, and other information on the Overview page.